damus-io/noteguard/README.md

 Settings:

-- `delay_seconds`: the delay in seconds between accepted notes.
-1 means only one note can be written per second.
-2 means only 1 note can be written every 2 seconds, etc.
+- `notes_per_minute`: the number of notes per minute which are allowed to be written per ip.

 - `whitelist`: a list of IP4 or IP6 addresses that are allowed to bypass the ratelimit.